Skip to main content

 Check out Kodein to learn more about how it handles dependency injection.

-The application function also takes an optional HTML element within which the app will be hosted.
+The application function also takes an optional HTML element (for Web targets) within which the app will be hosted.
 The app will be hosted in document.body if no element is specified.

 App launching is the only part of our code that is platform-specific.
-This makes sense, since it is the only time we might need to know about an HTML element; say when embedding our app in a non-Doodle context.
+This makes sense, since it is where we define concrete dependencies to pass into our app that can vary by platform.
+It is also where we control how our app runs, which is platform specific.

 We will implement our calculator as a single View that manages its state directly.
 This makes sense for simple use-cases, but might not be the right choice for larger apps.

-The Output will be a really simple View that tracks a number and its text representation, which it will render to the screen.
-It will also expose the number as the current "answer" on the calculator.
+The Output is a really simple View that tracks a number and its text representation, which it renders to the screen.
+It also exposes the number as the current "answer" on the calculator.
 Its most complex role is displaying the text with proper alignment and scaling to avoid any clipping.

 tip